-In accordance with Regulations 198, 207 and 221 of the Education and Care Services National Law Regulations (the ECS Regulations) I am pleased to present to the Education Ministers' Meeting the National Education and Care Services Freedom of Information Commissioner, National Education and Care Services Privacy Commissioner, and Education and Care Services Ombudsman (the ECS Commissioners) Annual Report for the period 1 July 2021 to 30 June 2022.

-The Annual Report is the eleventh such report from the office of the ECS Commissioners since its establishment in January 2012.
+In accordance with regulations 198, 207 and 221 of the Education and Care Services National Regulations (ECS Regulations), we are pleased to present to the Education Ministers Meeting the annual report for the Education and Care Services Ombudsman, the National Education and Care Services Freedom of Information Commissioner and the National Education and Care Services Privacy Commissioner (collectively the ECS Commissioners) for the period 1 July 2022 to 30 June 2023.
+The annual report is the 12th such report from the office of the ECS Commissioners since its establishment in January 2012.